Horace Copeland

-Horace Cornellius Copeland (born January 2, 1971) is a former professional American football player who played wide receiver for seven seasons for the Tampa Bay Buccaneers, Miami Dolphins and Oakland Raiders.
-Copeland was drafted in the 4th round, (#103 overall) of the 1993 NFL Draft.
+Horace Cornellius Copeland (born January 2, 1971) is an American former professional football player who played wide receiver for seven seasons for the Tampa Bay Buccaneers, Miami Dolphins and Oakland Raiders.
+Copeland was selected in the fourth round of the 1993 NFL draft.

 Copeland is a graduate of Maynard Evans High School in Orlando, Florida, where he also established state records in the high jump and long jump.
 His high school made it to the 6A Football State Championship, which helped him earn a scholarship to the University of Miami, where he played until his graduation.

 Throughout his playing career in the NFL, Copeland frequently celebrated touchdowns by performing a backflip.

-Copeland is married to Tangela Copeland with whom he has four children.
-He retired in 2000.
+Copeland was also an accomplished long jumper for the Miami Hurricanes track and field team, placing 5th and earning All American status at the 1992 NCAA Division I Outdoor Track and Field Championships.